-The VET Teacher Qualifications and Competency Policy details the training, assessing and vocational qualifications and competency requirements for staff delivering and assessing the University's Vocational Education and Training (VET) and VCAL Programs.
+The VET Teacher Qualifications and Competency Procedure details the training, assessing and vocational qualifications and competency requirements for staff delivering and assessing the University's Vocational Education and Training (VET), Victorian Pathways Certificate (VPC), and Victorian Certificate of Education Vocational Major (VCE VM) and Vendor Accredited Programs.

 The University is committed to, and values highly skilled teaching staff.
 As such the University requires and supports staff to pursue higher levels of teaching and assessing qualifications.
 In addition to this, the University requires staff to maintain current vocational competence and engagement with industry.

-The University strongly encourages VET and VCAL teaching staff to acquire higher level qualifications in teaching at degree level or higher.
+The University strongly encourages VET, VPC and VCE VM teaching staff to acquire higher level qualifications in teaching at degree level or higher.

-The VET Teacher Qualifications and Competency Policy also ensures compliance with regulatory requirements.
+The VET Teacher Qualifications and Competency Procedure also ensures compliance with regulatory requirements.

-This Policy applies to all VET and VCAL Teachers training and/or assessing the University's VET and VCAL programs or courses, regardless of the nature of their engagement and where and how training and assessment occurs.
-This includes, but is not limited to: permanent, contract and sessional staff, staff at Partner Providers and at third party providers both on and off shore.
+This Procedure applies to all VET, VPC and VCE VM teachers training and/or assessing the University's VET, VPC, VCE VM and Vendor Accredited programs or courses, regardless of the nature of their engagement and where and how training and assessment occurs.
+This includes, but is not limited to: permanent, contract and sessional staff, and approved teachers who deliver on our behalf as part of an Auspice or HESG approved sub-contracting arrangement either on or off shore.

 - National Vocational Education and Training Regulator Act 2011

 - Education and Training Reform Regulations 2007 (Regulations 2007) Schedule 7